mtiller/ModelicaBook/text/source/behavior/functions/control_flow.rst

 terminate.
 In these cases, a ``break`` statement can be used to terminate the innermost loop.

-.. todo:: does the apostrophe in functions need to be escaped?

 .. index:: return

 Another issue of control flow involves when to terminate and exit from the ``algorithm`` section itself.
 There are many circumstances in which all the ``output`` variables have been assigned their final values.
-While it is always true that ``if`` and ``else`` statements can be used to prevent any further calculations and assignments, it is often more readable to simple indicate clearly that no further calculations are needed.
+While it is always true that ``if`` and ``else`` statements can be used to prevent any further calculations and assignments, it is often more readable to simply indicate clearly that no further calculations are needed.
 In such cases, the ``return`` statement can be used to terminate any further processing within a function's ``algorithm`` section.
 When a ``return`` statement is encountered, whatever values are currently associated with the ``output`` variables are the ones that will be returned.